 In this case, the newly adopted mortality and payroll growth projections will extend the estimated amount of time it will take PERA to achieve full funding.
 This doesn’t mean PERA is running out of money; rather that it will take longer than expected to reach its funding goals.
 One result of these changes is that an automatic adjustment, established in Senate Bill 18-200, will likely be announced when PERA releases its annual financial report in June, but the changes would not take effect until July 2022.
 These adjustments help keep PERA a secure benefit for current and future retirees.
 Read more about how PERA’s Automatic Adjustment Provision works here.

 PERA’s Board is committed to maintaining this routine and rigorous review to ensure PERA is able to plan for the future and provide a secure retirement for all its members.

 The Board’s next meeting is scheduled for June 18.

-Unfunded liabilityThe difference between the projected amount of money needed to pay the PERA benefits earned to date and the amount of money currently available to pay those benefits.Defined contributionA voluntary plan in which participants can save pre-tax income for retirement.
+Unfunded liabilityThe difference between the projected amount of money needed to pay benefits earned to date and the amount of money currently available to pay those benefits.Defined contributionA voluntary plan in which participants can save pre-tax income for retirement.
 Contributions are “defined” by the employee, but the future benefit is not guaranteed.
 Defined contributionA voluntary plan in which participants can save pre-tax income for retirement.
 Contributions are “defined” by the employee, but the future benefit is not guaranteed.
 Automatic adjustment provisionAn automatic change to PERA contributions (employer, employee, state direct distribution) or the Annual Increase based on funding levels.